Elizabeth (Beth) J. Stroble, Ph.d.

-Stroble received a bachelor's degree in history and english from Augustana College
+President Stroble earned a bachelor's degree in history and English from Augustana

-and two masters of arts degrees, one in history and one in American and English literature,
+College and two masters of arts degrees, one in history and one in American and English

-both from Southern Illinois University-Edwardsville.
-She received her doctorate in
+literature, both from Southern Illinois University-Edwardsville.
+She received her

-Dr. Richard S. Meyers served as Webster University's president from 1994 to 2008.
+Richard S. Meyers served as Webster University's president from 1994 to 2008.
 He was known for his collaborative leadership and innovative thinking in the educational world.
-During his 14 years of service at Webster University, he was responsible for significant increases in the University's endowment, its enrollment and its expansion to over 100 worldwide campus locations.
+During his 14 years of service at Webster University, he was responsible for significant increases in the University's endowment, its enrollment and its expansion to dozens of worldwide campus locations.
 Meyers is also credited with establishing the University's worldwide community service day, Webster Works Worldwide.

 Meyers received a bachelor's degree in music education at De Paul University, a master's